DevTeam/Pure.DI/README_BODY.md

 // By default, it is a name of an owner class.
 DI.Setup("MyComposer")

-  // This is basic binding format .Bind<IMyInterface>().To<MyImplementation>()
+  // This is a basic binding format .Bind<IMyInterface>().To<MyImplementation>()

   // Determines a binding lifetime.